Chimpanzee Eden opens with VIP Afternoon Tea at Twycross Zoo

-At lunchtime we made our way into Himalaya, the family-friendly venue which is separate to the zoo and free to enter.
+At lunchtime, we made our way into Himalaya, the family-friendly venue separate from the zoo and free to enter.
 Himalaya has a large soft play jungle (fees apply), Costa coffee shop, Vine Cafe, The View Restaurant overlooking the Snow Leopards and Twycross Zoo Gift Shop.

 VIP Afternoon Tea

-Himalaya had been closed for the day with The View Restaurant curtained off to create the perfect venue for Afternoon Tea.
-The event was held as a thank you to friends of the charity for their vital support in the creation of the new £3.5 million habitat, with guests treated to afternoon tea as well as tours of the chimpanzees’ amazing new home.
+Himalaya had been closed for the day, with The View Restaurant curtained off to create the perfect venue for Afternoon Tea.
+The event was held as a thank you to friends of the charity for their vital support in creating the new £3.5 million habitats, with guests treated to afternoon tea as well as tours of the chimpanzees’ amazing new home.

 Up close with the Chimps

-As you approach Chimpanzee Eden entrance which is opposite the Elephants and Giraffes, you get a first glimpse into their vast outdoor area through a large ‘gorilla proof’ window pane.
-It was here that I first met ‘Flynn’ who was showing off along with his friends kicking the metal doors and banging his hands on the glass.
-He came to rest by the glass so I sat down on the floor to watch him.
+As you approach Chimpanzee Eden entrance opposite the Elephants and Giraffes, you get the first glimpse into their vast outdoor area through a large ‘gorilla proof’ window pane.
+It was here that I first met ‘Flynn’ who was showing off along with his friends, kicking the metal doors and banging his hands on the glass.
+He came to rest by the glass, so I sat down on the floor to watch him.
 He steadied himself and sat face to face with me, studying my face.
-At one point he put his finger to his eye and looked at me.
-I asked one of the keepers what he wanted and she said that he wanted to look into my eye.
-This is something which he has been taught by the keepers for when they need to do his health checks.
+At one point, he put his finger to his eye and looked at me.
+I asked one of the keepers what he wanted, and she said that he wanted to look into my eye.
+This is something that the keepers have taught him for when they need to do his health checks.

-Flynn was quite the character, he had a nosey in my handbag and kindly showed me what food was in his mouth before giving me a smile and then banging his hands on the window and kicking the doors again.
+Flynn was quite the character; he had a nosey in my handbag and kindly showed me what food was in his mouth before smiling at me and then banging his hands on the window and kicking the doors again.
 Apparently, this is typical Flynn behaviour, quite the cheeky lad.

-Twycross Zoo is an award-winning conservation charity which welcome more than half a million visitors per year.
+Twycross Zoo is an award-winning conservation charity that welcomes more than half a million visitors per year.
 Sharon Redrobe commented;

 Chimpanzee Eden comes as part of Twycross Zoo’s ambitious £55m Masterplan to become a national conservation organisation and world-class visitor attraction.
 At the heart of the ambitious development plans lies a passionate commitment to the fundamental importance of environmental education and practical wildlife conservation, which is shared by the whole team at Twycross Zoo.